sameer882000/sameer882000/README.md

 - 🌱 I’m currently learning Flutter, Data Structures & Algorithms.
 - 👯 I’m looking to collaborate on some Open Source Projects.
 - 🥅 Goals: To be a good human.
-- ⚡ Fun fact: I love to play CS-GO and Valorant.
+- ⚡ Fun fact: I am a football fan⚽.

 ## Connect with me :ghost: